Medical Assistant Diploma Program

 Career Outlook

-Job demand for medical assistants is projected to grow over the next 10-years.
+Job demand for medical assistants is projected to grow as more patients seek care and clinics expand.

 Address and Hours